ndubauskas/Climate-Call/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-•	Thanks to OpenWeather for providing the weather data.
+Thanks to OpenWeather for providing the weather data.

+App Icon designed by FreePik from www.flaticon.com

 ## Contact
 For any questions or feedback, please contact ndubauskas95@yahoo.com.